Remote capacitive sensing in two-dimension quantum-dot arrays

-A second quantitative approach to distinguish the different quantum dots coupled to the sensor is to analyse the strength of the capacitive coupling between the sensor dot $D_{L1}$ and each of the remaining dots.
-In Fig.~\ref{fig:Fig2}(d) we plot a histogram of the shifts $\Delta V_{({\rm L1},i)}$, expressed in terms of the gate $G_{\rm L1}$ voltage, arising from the capacitive shift in the sensor dot $D_{\rm L1}$ due to the addition of an electron to some other dot $i$~\cite{vanderwiel2003a}.
+A second quantitative approach to distinguish the different quantum dots coupled to the sensor is to analyse the strength of the capacitive coupling between the sensor dot L1d and each of the remaining dots.
+In Fig.~\ref{fig:Fig2}(d) we plot a histogram of the shifts $\Delta V_{({\rm L1},i)}$, expressed in terms of the gate L1 voltage $V_{L1}$, arising from the capacitive shift in the sensor dot L1d due to the addition of an electron to some other dot $i$~\cite{vanderwiel2003a}.
 We use a peak-finding algorithm near a capacitive shift of interest in Fig.~\ref{fig:Fig2}(b) and take the difference between the shifted dot-lead reflectometry peaks, extrapolated to the same value of $V_{\rm R1}$.
 The capacitive shifts extracted in this way group naturally into three distinct sets, each corresponding to the transitions in another quantum dot indicated following the colour code in Fig.~\ref{fig:Fig2}c).
-Being located in the same nanowire, $D_{\rm FL1}$ (green) is the most strongly coupled to the sensor dot, while the other floating-gate-defined quantum dot $D_{\rm FR1}$(red), located in the remote nanowire, shows a slightly weaker coupling.
-The R1 gate-defined quantum dot $D_{\rm R1}$(yellow) in the remote nanowire shows the weakest coupling, but can still be detected.
-A normalized fit of the probability density function of each group provides the mean capacitive shift referenced against the sensor dot gate voltage: $\Delta \overline{V}_{\rm (L1,FL1)}$ = 5.47 mV, $\Delta \overline{V}_{\rm (L1,FR1)}$ = 2.16mV, $\Delta \overline{V}_{\rm (L1,R1)}$ = 0.243 mV.
-These values show good agreement to simulations of the capacitance matrix for this device structure (see \S\ref{sec:Capcoupling} below and Supplementary \S III).
-As certain charge transitions $D_{\rm FL1}$ are directly visible in the phase response, we can also extract a corresponding capacitive shift between dots $D_{\rm FL1}$ and $D_{\rm R1}$, which is the symmetric analogue to the sensor dot coupling through the floating gate to $D_{\rm FR2}$.
-Data corresponding to such $\Delta V_{\rm (L1,FR1)}$ shifts are shown in grey in Fig.~\ref{fig:Fig2}d), and indeed fall within a similar range to $\Delta V_{\rm (L1,FR1)}$.
-Finally, to show the consistency of these values across different devices of the fabricated on the same die, we performed the same set of measurements on a second device and plot the extracted Gaussian fits to $\Delta V_{(i,j)}$ for each pair of dots on the same axis in Fig.~\ref{fig:Fig2}(d).
+Being located in the same nanowire, FL1d (green) is the most strongly coupled to the sensor dot, while the other floating-gate-induced quantum dot FR1d (red), located in the remote nanowire, shows a slightly weaker coupling.
+The R1 gate-induced quantum dot R1d (yellow) in the remote nanowire shows the weakest coupling, but can still be detected.
+A normalized fit of the probability density function of each group provides the mean capacitive shift referenced against the sensor dot gate voltage: $\Delta \overline{V}_{\rm (L1,FL1d)}$ = 5.47 mV, $\Delta \overline{V}_{\rm (L1,FR1d)}$ = 2.16mV, $\Delta \overline{V}_{\rm (L1,R1d)}$ = 0.243 mV.
+These values show good agreement to simulations of the capacitance matrix for this device structure (see Supplementary \S III).